In this article

 Despite this, securing childcare is often a major obstacle for parents who are considering returning to work.
 Problems can emerge not only in paying for childcare but also in finding suitable childcare for your child.
 You may find it helpful to talk to other families who have a disabled child to find out about their experiences of using childcare.

-In Scotland contact the Scottish Family Information Service.
-If you live in Northern Ireland contact your local health and social services community trust for more information.
+- Northern Ireland – contact your local health and social services community trust.

 Your local health visitor and/or social worker may know of other suitable services.
 It is also worth asking other parents at support groups what childcare services they use.

 If you are struggling to find childcare locally, your local authority is required to help.
 Local information services must provide parents with disabled children with details on the full range of childcare available, as well as other help including family support and relevant local and national voluntary organisations and health services.

 Under the Childcare Act 2006, local authorities in England and Wales must ensure that they take all reasonable steps to ensure that there is appropriate childcare in the area, including childcare for disabled children.
 There is similar legislation in Scotland: the Education (Scotland) Act 1980, and Northern Ireland: the Children (Northern Ireland) Order 1995.